-Join Gini von Courter for an in-depth discussion in this video Using instant messaging, part of Up and Running with Skype for Business.
+Join Gini von Courter for an in-depth discussion in this video Using instant messaging, part of Learning Skype for Business.

 - With Skype for Business, you have three different ways that you can have conversations with one or a small group of colleagues.
 We have audio conversation, whether that's by regular phone system or internet telephony, you have video conversations, and then you have instant messaging.
 Instant messaging seems like an inferior way of having a conversation, but there are times that instant messaging is exactly the right tool because it's less intrusive.
 If you're trying to get in touch with a colleague who's in a meeting or who's having a conversation with a client or with a vendor, it's far better for you to pop on their screen or on their phone with a request for a conversation that's a chat, rather than a video image or the phone ringing.

 So, we're going to see how we can use instant messaging, and it's very easy.
 I want to get in touch with one of my colleagues, Jo Blickman, and I just want to know if she's available.
 Notice that her presence information says that she is, and when I point to her I can say Send an IM to jblickman, I could also right-click and choose Send an IM from the pop-up menu.
 But I am simply going to point to Jo, and click on the icon for instant messaging, and I'm going to say, "Hey Jo - ..." "do you have a few minutes to...